FREQUENTLY ASKED QUESTIONS

 Can I plug into an amp?

 Yes.
-All of our guitars come with a standard ¼ inch output jack, allowing you to plug into a standard instrument amplifier.
+All of our electric, acoustic-electric, hybrid and bass guitars come with a standard ¼ inch output jack, allowing you to plug into a standard instrument amplifier.
+The exception is the Redlands Mini which is purely acoustic.

 Do the Ultra-Light Series guitars & basses have built-in headphone amplifiers?

-The Ultra-light Series instruments are built for ultimate portability, so we opted to leave out a headphone amplifier.
-These instruments have passive pickups and a standard ¼" output jack.
-If you're partial to the portability of the Ultra-Light Series but you want to practice through headphones, we recommend using our TGA-1E headphone amp for an electric guitar amp tone or our TGA-1A for an acoustic amp tone on the go.
+The Ultra-light Series instruments are built for ultimate portability and feature passive pickups and a standard ¼" output jack.
+Pair with our TGA-1E Headphone Amp for an electric guitar amp tone or our TGA-1A for an acoustic amp tone.

-What is the gear ratio on the AG-Series Guitars?
+What is the gear ratio on the Redlands Dreadnought (Streamline™ equipped) Guitars?

 In the case of the Streamline™ tuning system, the tuning key (or knurled tuning knob) and the post are the same thing—so the question of gear ratio doesn’t apply.
 Instead, it is relevant to mention the thread count, which is 4-40, meaning it takes 40 turns to move the post one linear inch.
 It takes far fewer turns (5-10 full turns) to tune a string on the AG-Series Guitars from completely slack all the way up to pitch.